YagilItzhak/HTMC/README.md

 # HTMC - Hyper Text Markup Components

 HTMC is a lightweight library for creating reusable web components using a simple HTML-like syntax.
-It provides a straightforward way to define, import, and use custom components with support for deferred and lazy loading.
+It provides an efficient way to define, import, and use custom components with support for static and reactive attributes, lazy loading, and encapsulated styles.

 ## Features

 - **Reusable Components**: Define custom components with attributes and inner content.
+- **Dynamic State Management**: Handle static and reactive attributes seamlessly.
+- **Scoped Styles**: Use Shadow DOM for style encapsulation.
 - **Dynamic Imports**: Import component definitions from external files.
-- **Deferred and Lazy Loading**: Improve performance by loading components as needed.
+- **Lazy and Deferred Loading**: Improve performance by loading components as needed.
-- **Encapsulation**: Use Shadow DOM to encapsulate styles and behavior.

 ## Installation